For Indians travelling to Europe, Switzerland remains one of the favorite locations.

 Take a skiing lesson in St Moritz

-St Moritz incorporates nearly 90 ski pistes spread over 350 km distance.
-For trying skiing and snowboarding, and experiencing the best of Swiss lifestyle, there cannot be a better place than this.
+St Moritz incorporates nearly 90 ski pistes spread over a 350 km distance.
+For trying skiing and snowboarding, and experiencing the best of the Swiss lifestyle, there cannot be a better place than this.

 Other towns known for skiing include Grindelwald, Zermatt and Gstaad.